Harriet-ngomo/aviation-data-cleaning-pandas/README.md

 ### **2. Aircraft Safety Records**
 ![image](https://github.com/Harriet-ngomo/Phase-1-Project/blob/33ed9d568e553b2418529376087df43853e39a76/Aircraft%20Models%20with%20the%20Highest%20and%20Lowest%20Accident%20rates.png)
 - **High-risk aircraft**: Cessna, Piper, and Beech models have the highest accident rates.
-- **Low-risk aircraft**: Boeing 777-306ER, Waterwings, Inc., and FOGLIO have the fewest reported accidents.
+- **Low-risk aircraft**: The safest aircraft:CULP JOHN S,Bibbee,JANTZEN and more have the lowest accident rates, indicating strong safety performance.
+Businesses should prioritize these models for lower aviation risk.
 - Business takeaway: Prioritize investment in **aircraft with historically low accident rates**.

 ### **3. Flight Phase & Risk Factors**